finos/legend/docs/contribute/how-to-get-involved.md

 ---
 id: get-involved
-title: Get involved
+title: How to get involved
-sidebar_label: Get involved
+sidebar_label: How to get involved
 ---

 To get involved with Legend, subscribe to these lists: